artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``identifier``

-**DACS Rule** Provide a unique identifier for the materials being described in accordance with the institution's administrative control system.
+**DACS Rule**: Provide a unique identifier for the materials being described in accordance with the institution's administrative control system.

 **EAD** See the EAD mappings in the related fields.